bentoBAUX/Parallax-Mapping-with-Self-Shadowing/README.md

  </p>

 Thanks for checking out this project!
-This repository contains the **full implementation of Physically Based Parallax Occlusion Mapping with Self-Shadowing**, written in HLSL for Unity's Built-in Render Pipeline.
+This repository contains the **full implementation of Parallax Occlusion Mapping with Self-Shadowing**, written in HLSL for Unity's Built-in Render Pipeline.

 If you're looking for an in-depth explanation of how it all works — from tangent space setup to steep parallax and self-shadowing — I’ve written a full walkthrough on my website:

-👉 Read the tutorial here:
+👉 **Read the tutorial here**:
 [Physically Based Parallax Mapping with Self-Shadowing](https://bentobaux.github.io/posts/physically-based-parallax-occlusion-mapping-with-self-shadowing/)

 The tutorial is beginner-friendly and focuses on helping you truly understand why parallax mapping works — not just how to plug it in.